 A considerable swell in traffic made Hudson one of the busiest freighting airports in North America through the 1930s.
 By 1939 Starratt had renamed his company Starratt Airways and Transport and was operating ten airplanes of various types alongside his mixed operation of tractors and marine rail.
 That year was Starratt Airways’ best, with 12,600 passengers and 3,250 tons of freight moved by air and another 17,000 tons of freight delivered by land and water.

 To his employees, Bob, as he was simply known, was not just an employer but also a friend.
 “Bob was President of the Company and inspired such loyalty that each employee felt a vital part of it,” recalled one employee, C. William Cook, at a Starratt Airways reunion in 1967.
-Bob Starratt sold his company to the Canadian Pacific Railway in 1941.
-It was later reformed, along with eight other bush companies from around the country, into Canadian Pacific Air Lines.
+Bob Starratt sold his company to the Canadian Pacific Railway in 1941, and it was later reformed, along with eight other bush companies from around the country, into Canadian Pacific Air Lines.
 After selling their company, Bob and Iris retired to Florida, where they remained until Bob passed away in 1967.
-Today, the Starratt family continues to call Hudson, Ontario home, where they operate Lac Seul Floating Lodges.
+Today the Starratt family continues to call Hudson, Ontario home, where they operate Lac Seul Floating Lodges.